EvgenyDyshlyuk/football/README.md

 ## Setup
-run setup.sh (poetry will be run according to the setup.sh script) Adjust settings in `config.ini` if your Cognito details differ.
+run setup.sh (poetry will be run according to the setup.sh script) Copy `.env.template` to `.env` and adjust the values for your Cognito setup.

 ## Testing
 poetry run pytest